ajiayi-debug/flaskapi/README.md

 **DockerHub**
 - Stores the Docker image ajiayidebug/gamesapi:latest.
 - Updated automatically with each successful CI/CD pipeline run, ensuring the latest application changes are deployed.

+#### Dataflow
+1. **Client to ALB**: The client sends an HTTP/HTTPS request to the Application Load Balancer (ALB) on port 80 (HTTP) or port 443 (HTTPS).
+2. **ALB to ECS Cluster**: The ALB forwards the HTTP request to the ECS service running in the private subnet on port 6000.
+3. **ECS Cluster Response**: The ECS Fargate task processes the request and sends a response back to the ALB.
+4. **ALB to Client**: The ALB forwards the HTTP response from the ECS service back to the client.

+This architecture ensures that the API is securely accessible over the internet through an Application Load Balancer, which manages incoming traffic via HTTP and HTTPS.
+The backend containers running the API are isolated within a private subnet, providing an additional layer of security by restricting direct internet access.
+Furthermore, the CI/CD pipeline is configured to automatically update the Docker image on DockerHub with each successful pipeline run, enabling consistent deployment of the latest application changes and making updates more manageable and reliable.

 ## Overview of solution

 ### Starting the flask api: